Sales & Operations Planning (S&OP): integration and benefits for business growth

 The Sales & Operations Planning Process

-The S&OP process is detailed below, broken down into its basic steps:
+The S&OP process is detailed below, broken down into its key phases:

 Data Collection

-The first phase of the Sales & Operations Planning process involves the collection and preparation of accurate and up-to-date data necessary to create reliable forecasts and develop effective operational plans.
-In this phase, data are collected on:
+The first phase of the Sales & Operations Planning process involves collecting and preparing accurate, up-to-date data necessary to create reliable forecasts and develop effective operational plans.
+During this phase, data is collected regarding:

 • Current customer orders.